-Workman said, most of the researchers simply go to the Google Scholar and search for the probes that have a large number of citations.
+Workman said, most of the researchers simply go to Google Scholar and search for the probes that have a large number of citations.
 However, these probes are often older and less reliable because they are not up-to-date.
-One of such example of the chemical probe is LY94002 which has been cited 30,000 times since 1994 and 1100 times since 2014.
+One such example of the chemical probe is LY94002 which has been cited 30,000 times since 1994 and 1100 times since 2014.

 However, it is a terrible compound.
 Workman said that this probe is 10 years of out of date and has many off-target effects.
 Though most accurate probes are available in the market for years, but still researchers use LY94002 because it appears to have a strong track record.